radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 Detailed steps:

-1. The RadiantOne Admin navigates his browser to the RadiantOne Main Control Panel and clicks “Login with OpenID Connect”.
+1. The RadiantOne Admin navigates his browser to the RadiantOne Control Panel and clicks “Login with Corporate SSO”.

 2. The browser redirects the user to the OIDC Provider’s authorization endpoint with the necessary parameters (ClientID, redirect URI, scope).

-3. The RadiantOne Admin will authenticate to OIDC server (if not already authenticated) and the OIDC server prompts the user for authorization: Control Panel wants to access info (scopes) about you.
+3. The RadiantOne Admin authenticates to the OIDC server (if not already authenticated) and the OIDC server prompts the user for authorization: Control Panel wants to access info (scopes) about you.
 Do you Authorize this?

 4. Admin user gives consent.